 Chaitén, Chile

 Chaitén is both the name of the town where we work and the name of the volcano that caused the lahars that destroyed it in 2008.
-We collaborate with the Museo de Sitio (Fundacion Procultura) which works to preserve the memory of the events.
+We collaborate with the Museo de Sitio which works to preserve the memory of the events.

-Interviews were conducted with Chaitén residents and authorities in 2021 and 2022, during which we created VolcanoVoices that will allow us to share different visions of the territory and preserve its memory (see the video of our presentation ‘Story Spheres’ at Cities on Volcanoes 2022 further down on this page).
-We also created a life-size print of a volcanic cross-section to be exhibited in the Museo de Sitio to explain the eruptive history of the volcano to visitors (work in progress!).
+Interviews were conducted with Chaitén residents and authorities in 2021 and 2022, during which we created Volcano Voices that will allow us to share different visions of the territory and preserve its memory (see the video of our presentation ‘Story Spheres’ at Cities on Volcanoes 2022 further down on this page).
+We also created a life-size print of a volcanic cross-section to be exhibited in the Museo de Sitio to explain the Chaitén eruptive history to visitors.

 Kütralkura Geopark, Chile

-We are working in two main locations in the Kütralkura Geopark: Melipeuco, and Malalcahuello and their surrounding communities, where we have conducted a total of 85 interviews with residents and authorities in late 2021-2023.
+We are working in two main locations in the Kütralkura Geopark: Melipeuco, and Malalcahuello and their surrounding communities, where we have conducted a total of 85 interviews with residents and authorities in 2021-2023.

 The geopark and its various ‘geosites’ provide a unique opportunity for sharing visions of the environment and understandings of volcanic hazards and associated risks.
-Specific audio recordings were also collected in Melipeuco and Malalcahuello to build VolcanoVoices.
-See our talk – in Spanish – at Simposio Geoparques y Geoturismo en Chile further down on this page as well as our presentation of early and emerging results from Malalcahuello at Cities on Volcanoes 2022.
+Specific audio recordings were also collected in Melipeuco and Malalcahuello to build Volcano Voices.
+See our talk – in Spanish – at Simposio Geoparques y Geoturismo en Chile further down on this page, as well as our paper Contrasting memories and imaginaries of Lonquimay volcano, Chile.

 Copahue, Chile & Argentina